 Figure 1.
 Presentation of V.Anisimov prediction model implemented in a phase III trial.

-Often predictive analytics is looked at in the broader framework together with descriptive and prescriptive analytics.
+Often AI-driven predictive analytics is looked at in the broader framework together with descriptive and prescriptive analytics.
 In our case, descriptive analytics should be used for visualization.
 More important use of it is for the preparation of data for consuming by predictive analytics methods.
 An important example is natural text processing for parsing fields of exported documents containing free form text into values of metrics.
 So text inputs data will not lay dormant in an archive but will constantly work.

 As for prescriptive analytics, its main application in MyRBQM® Portal is a selection of risk mitigation actions.
 It is also achieved with ML model with risks given as inputs and actions as outputs.
 In this case, it is a recommendation system.
 The advantage of recommendation systems is that recommendations of actions are personalized for a related site or a patient and consider decisions made by investigators of such incidents in the past.
 And they are automatically adjusted when a user discards a certain recommendation.
 These systems are closely related to predictive analytics because recommending an action requires a prediction what a user would do in such situation.

-It should be mentioned that for sensitive facilities there are security systems targeting stuff of organization and predicting such things as what employee has a higher chance to violate standard operating procedure (SOP), for example, because of tiredness.
+It should be mentioned that for sensitive facilities there are security systems targeting staff of organization and predicting such things as what employee has a higher chance to violate standard operating procedure (SOP), for example, because of tiredness.
 Such systems analyze data from tourniquet checkpoints, corporate canteens etc. A more extreme example is they may be able to find an employee is going to quit the job before he realizes that himself.
 As an intermediate result, informal groups in personnel are identified.
 Therefore, it can be an impersonation of Big Brother raising all related ethical issues.
-It is mostly out of the sphere of MyRBQM® Portal functionality because sites and sponsors have their own security departments, but Cyntegrity can elaborate on that by estimating personal risks for stuff or even patients of course in an ethical way and of course if blinding aspect of study design allows that.
+It is mostly out of the sphere of MyRBQM® Portal functionality because sites and sponsors have their own security departments, but Cyntegrity can elaborate on that by estimating personal risks for staff or even patients of course in an ethical way and of course if blinding aspect of study design allows that.

 Read also:

-Predictive Analytics in Risk-Based Monitoring – Part I
+AI-Driven Predictive Analytics in Risk-Based Monitoring – Part I

 Machine Learning-Based Predictions for All Clinical Research Metrics